NareshKumar73/java-dsa/README.md

 # leet-code-solution-java-dsa

+# Java 8 and above features are used.

 Level up your coding skills with my LeetCode solutions repository!
+🙄🤔 Yeah, right, like I'm going to believe that.

 Inside, you'll find my detailed solutions to various LeetCode problems, complete with a step-by-step breakdown of my thought process, algorithm, and implementation.
 Use my solutions to compare with your own or as a reference to guide you to the right answer.

+This repository is a work in progress, and I'll be adding more solutions as I solve more problems on LeetCode.
+Feel free to use my solutions as a reference or to compare with your own solutions.
+However, I encourage you to solve the problems on your own first before looking at my solutions!

+If you have any questions or feedback, please feel free to open an issue or submit a pull request.
+Happy coding!